MITgcm/MITgcm/doc/getting_started/getting_started.rst

 There are a few logical variables that allow you to turn on/off various terms in the momentum equation.
-These variables are called :varlink:`momViscosity`, :varlink:`momAdvection`,  :varlink:`useCoriolis`, :varlink:`momStepping` and :varlink:`metricTerms` and by default are set to ``.TRUE.``.
+These variables are called :varlink:`momViscosity`, :varlink:`momAdvection`,  :varlink:`useCoriolis`, :varlink:`momStepping`, :varlink:`metricTerms`, and :varlink:`momPressureForcing` and by default are set to ``.TRUE.``.
 Vertical diffusive fluxes of momentum can be computed implicitly by setting the logical variable :varlink:`implicitViscosity` to ``.TRUE.``.
 The details relevant to both the momentum flux-form and the vector-invariant form of the